|Basic InformationQuestions and AnswersLinksBook Reviews|

 The Right Time to Start Toilet Training: Children's Readiness

 Most parents want to know the earliest date they can start toilet training.
 Since children mature at different rates, it is impossible for us to provide a hard and fast date when it is first appropriate to start training.
 Each child is unique and will become ready to start the toilet training process at his or her own "right" moment.
-On average, most children in the United States start toilet training between 18 and 32 months old.
+The average age for a child to be toilet trained varies by culture.
+For example, in some tribes in Africa, it can be as young as 1 year of age, whereas on average, most children in the United States start toilet training between 18 and 32 months old.
 Because children normally don't walk up to their parents and say, "I'd like to start potty training, please," parents need to learn the signs and signals that indicate children are ready to begin.

 Primarily, children show physiological, or bodily, signs that they're ready to start toilet training.
 These signs happen only when young children's excretory and digestive systems have matured with age; something they have no real control over.
 There is little or nothing parents can do to hurry children's necessary physical maturation along.